-Psychomotor Skill Examination - These will be administered to determine the competency of the student.
-Students will receive skill sheets that identify acceptable pass criteria prior to having a skill exam.
+Skill Examination - These will be administered to determine the competency of the student.
+Students will receive practical skill sheets that identify acceptable pass criteria prior to having a skill exam.
 Skill exams are evaluated on a pass/need to remediate basis.
-The final psychomotor skill examination will be evaluated on a pass/fail basis with the points used in determining the overall grade of the student.
-More details on the psychomotor exam is included in this handbook.
+The FINAL local skill examination will be evaluated on a pass/fail basis with the points used in determining the overall grade of the student.

-Clinical Experience (EMT) - The clinical or field internship consists of achieving a minimum of ten (10) patient contacts.
-The patients must be assessed, patient history, physical exam taken, and vitals obtained.
-The patient contacts can be achieved with the local EMS agency or in the emergency department at the local hospital (if necessary, and allowed).
-Of these ten (10) patient contacts, a minimum of five (5) must be obtained in an EMS environment.
+Clinical Experience (EMT) - The clinical or field internship consists of 8 hours of time spent in the emergency department at the local hospital and ride-alongs with the local EMS unit.
+A minimum of five (5) patients must be assessed, given a history exam, and observed.
 The observation internship provides for a variety of situations for the student to mentally apply the information, skills, and knowledge they have learned to the patient care setting.
 This is the student's opportunity to learn from experienced physicians, nurses, paramedics, and other healthcare professionals.

-These patient contacts must be recorded on the clinical experience form provided by the instructor.
+These patient contacts must be recorded on the clinical experience form provided by the Instructor.
 Students are not to collect or record personally identifiable demographic information on any patient on these forms or any other media.
 The audio or video (still or motion) recording of ANY activities in any clinical area is STRICTLY prohibited, with violators subject to dismissal from the course.
 The clinical experience sign-up form will be available to the students in the final half of the course.